 Lavender capsules – make sure they are good ones – they usually need to be imported into the country.
 You can get them from online shops.
 Lavender helps to calm and relax you.

 5HTP – this provides a precursor to serotonin.
 Your internal clock feels more in balance with higher serotonin levels.
 Vitamin D has a similar effect.
 Both can be bought at ordinary health food shops.

 Melatonin.
 This is the sleep chemical so should be taken at night.
 You can not buy it in this country because of certain old EU regulations.
 I bought some back from a trip to the USA and really found it helpful.
 I believe online shops can import it.

 For a woman, evening primrose, or sea buckthorn oil are great for helping to level your hormones.

 Eat healthily and try and get outdoor exercise during daylight hours.

-So if I practise what I preach then hopefully I will be feeling and touching myself again very soon.
-Failing that I will head back and search on the moors.
+So if I practice what I preach then hopefully I will be feeling and touching myself again very soon.